 You may opt to initiate a change of major/minor/advisor by completing the following fillable field form and forwarding to the respective department chairperson.

 What if I’m thinking of withdrawing from college?

 Personal circumstances can sometimes interfere with the academic focus needed to complete coursework.
-2020 has been particularly challenging with added concerns about family health, safety, remote learning and finances.
+2021 continues to be particularly challenging with added concerns about family health, safety, remote learning and finances.

 We know that the decision to withdraw from college is a difficult one.
 If it would help to discuss your situation, please consider reaching out to your academic or program advisor(s), or to the academic advising office 518-564-2080.
 We encourage you to talk with someone; we might be able to resolve certain aspects of your circumstance or salvage some of your courses with available resources.

 If you determine that college withdrawal is your best option, please do the following:

 FOR PERSONAL, NON-MEDICAL WITHDRAWALS

 - Send an email to [email protected] from your Plattsburgh email account